 Q41.
 What is vacuum?
 Explain why sound cannot travel through vacuum?

-Vacuum is defined as the empty space in which there are no matter particles present.
-Sound cannot travel through vacuum as there is no particles present for vibrations to take place.
+Vacuum is defined as an empty space in which there are no matter particles present.
+Sound cannot travel through vacuum as there are no particles present for vibrations to take place.

 Q42.
 Explain the term ‘amplitude’ of a wave.
 Draw the diagram of a wave and mark its amplitude on it.

 Amplitude is defined as the maximum displacement of the particle from its original undisturbed position.

 Q43. a) Distinguish between longitudinal and transverse waves.